 and enhancing the beauty and natural environment of the Oyster River.

 Our volunteers, who come from all over the Comox Valley area, Campbell River

 (and sometimes farther!) have made this society what it is today with thousands of hours of dedicated effort.

 The society works on habitat restoration projects for natural spawning, rearing and overwintering of salmonids.
 In the past 20 years, the ORES has focused on the creation of side channel habitat and constructed several man-made channels.
 Side channels provide stable spawning habitat for Coho, Chinook, Pink and Chum salmon, Trout, Steelhead and overwintering habitat for rearing juveniles.

 These channels divert a small amount of water via river intakes which control the amount of water flowing through providing protection during periods of high water and prevent a loss of flow during the summer.

-The channels have been built with structures that salmonides use as habitat.
+The channels have been built with structures that salmonids use as habitat.
 These structures include deep pools and ponds, shallow bubbling riffles, undercut banks, boulders and large woody debris.

-While representing only 6% of the total river area, the side channels account for 25% of the estimated total coho smolt production in the system and there has been a significant increase in the numbers of returning salmon.
+While representing only 6% of the total river area, the side channels account for 25% of the estimated total coho smolt production in the system and there has been a significant increase in the numbers of returning salmon since ORES was founded.